MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 :::image type="content" source="assets/images/copilot-ext-vs-cec.png" border="true" alt-text="This diagram compares options between Copilot extensions and custom engine copilot for M365" lightbox="assets/images/copilot-ext-vs-cec.png":::

-The custom engine Copilot operates on a BYO (Bring Your Own) model.
-So, you use your preferred LLM and orchestrator instead of Microsoft Copilot services.
+The custom engine copilot operates on a BYO (Bring Your Own) model.
+So, you can use your preferred LLM and orchestrator.

-Building custom engine copilot with **Teams AI Library** is an excellent choice if:
+Building custom engine copilot is an excellent choice if:

 - You want to choose models and orchestration
 - You have prior experience in building Teams bots or are familiar with Teams bot development
 - You aim to have your conversational AI bot accessible to all Microsoft 365 users, regardless of their Copilot licensing status

-🎯 Learn more on building your own [**custom engine copilot**](overview-custom-engine-copilot.md) with the Teams AI Library.
+🎯 Learn more on building your own [**custom engine copilot**](overview-custom-engine-copilot.md).

+### Tool options: Pro-code or low-code?

+How you build and which tools you should use is up to you.
+Your choices are:

+- 🎯 **Pro-code**: If you prefer coding for full customization, use **Teams AI Library** with [**Teams Toolkit**](/microsoftteams/platform/toolkit/teams-toolkit-fundamentals) for [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension)

+- 🎯 **Low-code** or **no-code**: You can develop rapidly with user-friendly interface on [**Copilot Studio**](/microsoft-copilot-studio/fundamentals-what-is-copilot-studio) to build Copilot Studio custom copilots.

 ## Next step